Chester City F.C.: 1930s to 1970s

 Chart of Chester's annual table positions in the League.

 That season also saw Chester reach the Football League Cup semi-finals.
 After beating Walsall, Blackpool and Preston North End, Chester hosted Football League champions Leeds United in round four.
 Two goals from John James and one from Trevor Storton gave Chester a 3–0 win that is regarded as one of the greatest shocks in the competition's history.
-In the next round a goal from James meant Newcastle United were defeated in a home replay to set up a semi–final tie with Aston Villa.
+In the next round, a goal from James meant Newcastle United were defeated in a home replay to set up a semi–final tie with Aston Villa.
 Brian Little's late goal in the second leg at Villa Park sealed a 5–4 win for eventual cup winners Villa.

 Chester began to consolidate their position in the Third Division and enjoyed runs to the FA Cup fifth round in both 1976–77 and 1979–80 under former Manchester City midfielder Alan Oakes.
 They achieved their best position since the lower divisions were re-organised in the late 1950s by finishing fifth in 1978, missing out on promotion (in the pre-play-off era) by just two points.
-Chester were also one of just two sides to win the short-lived Debenhams Cup, a competition competed for by the two sides from outside the top two divisions to go farthest in the FA Cup.
+Chester were also one of two sides to win the short-lived Debenhams Cup, a competition competed for by the two sides from outside the top two divisions to go furthest in the FA Cup.
 They beat Port Vale 4–3 on aggregate in 1977 to win their first English national trophy.
-Chester also continued their giant killing exploits by knocking First Division Coventry City out of the League Cup in 1978–79 and Second Division leaders Newcastle United from the FA Cup a year later.
+Chester also continued their success by knocking First Division Coventry City out of the League Cup in 1978–79 and Second Division leaders Newcastle United from the FA Cup a year later.
 One of the goalscorers was homegrown teenager Ian Rush, who would move for £300,000 to Liverpool at the end of the season and go on to be one of the most famous Welsh strikers in history.